pragmint/open-practices/practices/automate-coding-standards.md

 Are we aware of the limitations of our automated coding standards tools, especially in understanding the context and intent behind certain coding decisions?

 ### Facing Integration Challenges Effectively?
-How effectively are we managing the integration of automated coding standards tools, especially in large or legacy codebases, and are there areas where we can improve?
+How effectively are we managing the integration of automated coding standards tools, especially in large or legacy code-bases, and are there areas where we can improve?

 ## Exercises